 If you are interested in participating, we will be meeting Thursday nights now through the end of the competition.

 This will be a open to public class, We have a few Arduino's and laptops to use however it is best if you are able to bring a Arduino and Laptop.
 We will be going over sensor usage.
 This includes light,temp and ultrasonic and describing a few more.
 Sensors allow's a Arduino to sense the world around it.
 There will be sensor kits to purchase that will cost ~ 8-10 dollars.

-Come check out the space at one of our regular Tuesday meetings, year-round.
-Tuesday meetings are always open to the public, and generally begin at 7:30 pm.
+Come check out the space at one of our regular Tuesday meetings or Sunday hack nights, year-round.
+Tuesday and Sunday events are always open to the public, and generally begin around 7:30 pm.

 Arch Reactor was founded in 2009 by a group of friends who liked technology, programming, making, and pizza.
 Now St. Louis' largest hackerspace, Arch Reactor's growing membership continues to bring new skills, projects, equipment, and people to one place.

 For a deeper understanding of what we're about, you should check out our explanation of hackerspaces, perhaps read about one of our members' projects, or (best of all) come meet us in person at the next open event!